-Trait data analysis - Size comparisons among wild and domesticated populations were performed by calculating scale free measurements to minimize effects of initial seedling size.
+Size comparisons among wild and domesticated populations were performed by calculating scale free measurements to minimize effects of initial seedling size.
 Investment into symbiosis was calculated by dividing the dry nodule biomass of each plant over the total biomass.
 Host growth response was calculated by subtracting the mean biomass values (i.e., shoot, root, and nodules) of the control plants within a population from the inoculated plants belonging to the same group, dividing by the control value, and multiplying the quotient by 100 (Regus et al. 2015).
 Means per population were calculated for plants harvested during the same week to account for variation in days post inoculation.

-$Host Growth Response \% = \frac{Total \ biomass \ inoculated \ plant_i - Mean \ biomass \ controls_j}{Mean \ biomass \ controls_j} \ x \ 100$
+Host growth response%

-Where i indicates plant replicate and j indicates population mean value.
+$$= \frac{\text{Total biomass inoculated plant}i - \text{Mean biomass controls}j}{\text{Mean biomass controls}j} \times 100, \tag{1}$$ where i indicates plant replicate and j indicates population mean value.

 Dry nodule biomass values of co-inoculated plants (where a subset of nodules was used for subculturing) were inferred by generating a wet-to-dry nodule weight linear regression (per genotype).
-To test for post-infection sanctions, a binomial test was used to evaluate whether nodule occupancy of Fix+ deviated from the null expectation of 50% given that the strains were inoculated in equal proportions.
+To test for postinfection sanctions, a binomial test was used to evaluate whether nodule occupancy of Fix+ deviated from the null expectation of 50% given that the strains were inoculated in equal proportions.
 Results were analyzed independently for each genotype tested.

-Linear mixed models (LMMs) were used to analyze differences in symbiosis traits among the three populations defined by Huynh and colleagues (2013), i.e., Genepool-1, 2, and wild cowpeas (three-population analysis).
-However, because landraces of Genepool-1 and 2 are each most closely related to wild cowpeas from the same region (Huynh et al., 2013), we also analyzed comparisons that divided the wild cowpeas into southern Africa populations (PI632890, PI632876, PI632892, PI632891; i.e., Wild-1) and northern Africa populations (PI632882, PI632879, PI632880, PI632881; i.e., Wild-2, four-population analysis).
-Inoculation treatment and population were treated as fixed effects, cowpea genotype and genotype x treatment interactions were treated as random effects, and days post inoculation was used as a covariate.
-Response variables were transformed if necessary, to improve normality.
+Linear mixed models (LMMs) were used to analyze differences in symbiosis traits among the three populations defined by Huynh et al. (2013), that is, Genepool 1, Genepool 2, and wild cowpeas (three-population analysis).
+However, because landraces of Genepools 1 and 2 are each most closely related to wild cowpeas from the same region (Huynh et al. 2013), we also analyzed comparisons that divided the wild cowpeas into southern Africa populations (PI632890, PI632876, PI632892, PI632891; i.e., Wild-1) and northern Africa populations (PI632882, PI632879, PI632880, PI632881; i.e., Wild-2, four-population analysis).
+Inoculation treatment and population were treated as fixed effects, cowpea genotype and genotype $\times$ treatment interactions were treated as random effects, and days postinoculation was used as a covariate.
+Response variables were transformed if necessary to improve normality.
 Analyses were performed using The R project for Statistical Computing version 3.6.1 (R Core Team 2020).